SHOCO v2.1 - Developer Guide

 3.9.1 Current implementation

-The clear list feature is implemented using a ClearCommand
+The clear list feature is implemented using a ClearCommand class which extends the Command

 class.